adityayawalkar-personal/adityayawalkar-personal/README.md

 ## 🚀 About Me

-- 🤖 **Robotics Engineer** specializing in autonomous systems and computer vision
+- 🤖 **Robotics Engineer** specializing in autonomous systems, computer vision and AI
 - 🧠 Building intelligent robots that perceive, learn, and interact with the world
 - 🔭 Currently working on multi-robot coordination and SLAM
-- 🌱 Exploring reinforcement learning for robotic manipulation
+- 🌱 Exploring multiple learning and AI techniques for robotic manipulation
-- 💡 Passionate about ROS, computer vision, and embedded systems
+- 💡 Passionate about ROS, computer vision, AI, ML, and embedded systems
-- ⚡ Fun fact: I debug robots by day and practice chess tactics by night
-- 🎯 2025 Goal: Reach ELO 2000 on chess.com and contribute to open-source robotics

 <br/><br/>